-In order to graduate with an A.A degree in Liberal Arts with an Early Childhood concentration, the student must demonstrate competency (a grade of C- or higher) in four Key Assessments.
-The Key Assessments are completed in the core early childhood courses (ECH 101, 102, 105, 106 and 110).
+In order to graduate with an A.A degree in Liberal Arts with an Early Childhood concentration, the student must demonstrate competency (a grade of C- or higher) in the core early childhood courses (ECH 101, 102, 105, 106, 110 and BEH 101).
 This requirement also applies to students who have transferred credits to Cayuga from other colleges.